DGKSK8LIFE/Analytical-Surveys/README.md

 # Analytical-Surveys
-A webapplication with a login and survey creation system made to implement basic flask knowledge.
+A webapplication with a login and survey creation system made to implement flask knowledge.